 The Paxico Town Company was chartered on December 30, 1886, by George F. Anderson (from St. Mary’s, Kansas), C.L.
 Brownell, and Wesley S. Bolton.
 When the railroad was constructed through the valley in March 1887, the old Paxico post office and Copp’s store moved to the new site.
 Within no time, businesses, buildings, and many residents of Newbury and Old Paxico moved to the new site.

-The first new building to go up was the Bolton Brothers General Store which was built by C.L.
-Brownell and George F. Anderson who were both part of the Paxico Town Company, and William S. Bolton of Newbury.
+The first new building to go up was the Bolton Brothers General Store, built by C.L.
+Brownell and George F. Anderson, both members of the Paxico Town Company, and William S. Bolton of Newbury.
 All were described as “experienced merchants” with an extensive acquaintance in this part of Wabaunsee County.
-After purchasing three lots on the west side of the town near the railroad tracks, the investors began to build the two-story general store building with an attached one-story section that was used as a storeroom in the spring of 1887.
+After purchasing three lots on the west side of town near the railroad tracks, the investors began building a two-story general store with an attached one-story section used as a storeroom in the spring of 1887.
 Though the store was officially owned by Anderson & Co, it was actually operated by William and Ida Bolton and his brother, Ben, hence the name.
 The large two-story general store located at the south end of Newbury Avenue was an economic and architectural landmark in the town.
-Today, this historic building continues to stand in Paxico and is part of its historic district.
+Today, this historic building stands in Paxico and is part of its historic district.

 — First issue of the Paxico Courier